Kontantstøtte – care allowance

 1.3 Social insurance periods

-For this benefit, we must document at least 5 years of contributions in Norway or another EEA (European Economic Area) country.
+In the case of this benefit, we must document at least 5 years of contributions in Norway or another EEA NOK (European Economic Area).

 Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Greece, Spain, Netherlands, Ireland, Iceland, Liechtenstein, Lithuania, Luxembourg, Latvia, Malta, Germany, Norway, Poland, Portugal, Romania, Slovakia, Sweden, Hungary, Italy.

-What qualifies as periods of social security varies from country to country.
+What qualifies as periods of social security varies from NOKaj to NOKAJ.
 This could be, for example, where you live, your working periods or both.
-Please note that only EEA nationals or third-country nationals who are related to an EEA national can add social security time from other EEA countries to their Norwegian social security time.
+Please note that only EEA NOKs or third-party NOKs who are related to an EEA national can add social security time from other EEA NOKs to their Norwegian social security time.

 1.4 Who can receive benefits?